ereOn/azmq/README.md

 Performance tests show that **AZMQ** is (unsurprisingly) slower than pyzmq for this specific benchmark.
 It's hard to compete with a very-well optimized C implementation, especially when it comes to networking.
-Also, and very importantly, AZMQ is be design single-threaded (asyncio) while pyzmq can use threads to parallelize work, thus furthering even more the difference.
+Also, and very importantly, AZMQ is by design single-threaded (asyncio) while pyzmq can use threads to parallelize work, thus furthering even more the difference.

 AZMQ is capable of sending thousands of messages/second while it's C